sharma1981/liteExchange/README.md

 – When a new message arrives ( new order, or cancel ) from the incoming message dispatcher, it will be submitted to corresponding thread`s queue in the thread pool of the central order book.

 c) Each thread in the thread pool will get message from their SPSC queue in the thread pool , and add them to corresponding order queue which is used by only itself and eventually trigger the order matching process for that queue.
-At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the outgoing messages queue
+At the end of the order matching , worker threads will submit messages ( FILLED or PARTIALLY FILLED ) to the outgoing messages queue.

 d) Outgoing message processor which is a fine grained MPMC queue will process the outgoing messages and send responses back to the clients.

 ===========================================================================

 **2. Limit orders and order matching engines :** For limit orders please see : https://en.wikipedia.org/wiki/Order_%28exchange%29#Limit_order